 Students successfully completing the MBA will also achieve a CMI level 7 qualification (subject to an associated CMI audit of their assessments).
-The CMI qualification will provide students with the opportunity to achieve, independently of UCEM, membership of the leading professional body for managers.
+This qualification is a Level 7 Diploma in Strategic Management and Leadership.
+The CMI qualification will provide students with the opportunity to achieve, independently of UCEM, membership of the leading professional body for managers and the ability to apply for Chartered Manager status.